inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/keyboard-shortcuts.md

 * Hold ⌘ and click to cut a region
 * Hold ⌥ and drag to copy a region / clip
 * Hold ⌥⇧ and drag to copy a region / clip as mirrored
-* Click track header and hit ⌫ to delete track
+* Click track-header and hit ⌫ to delete a track